HotCakeX/Harden-Windows-Security/README.md

 This script uses built-in Firewall cmdlet to block those binaries in Windows Firewall.

-you can completely skip this category when running the script and choose N (for No) when prompted for input for this category, in PowerShell console.
+Just like any other hardening category, you can skip this one when running the script and choose N (for No) when prompted for input in PowerShell console.

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>